ronakupadhyaya/SQL/day2/normalize.md

 Relationships: exercise left to reader!

+It should be possible to query your schema to find all subproducts for a given product.

 ✅ Go to the folder `sql/day2/normalize_amazon` and create migrations to create a normalized schema.
 Run `npm install` and `db-migrate up` to test your migration.